davinchi-finsi/jq-video-layers/README.md

             $("video").videoLayers({
                 layers:[
                     {
-                        content:"Some text for the layer",
+                        //The layer could be simple text, the text will be wrapped in a div element content:"Some text for the layer",
                         position:[25,25],
                         start:1,
                         stop:4
                     },
                     {
-                        element:"#layer-img",
+                        //Or could be a valid jQuery selector, jQuery object or Element instance element:"#layer-img",
                         //Use c-video-layers__layer--strip to avoid the default styles of the layer cssClass:"addThisClass andThisOne c-video-layers__layer--strip",